steve-nt/LearnGoWithPocketSizedProjects/README.md

 Currently Finished Chapter 2.1.

 About to Start
-2.2 Are you a polyglot?
+2.3 Supporting more languages with a phrasebook